aerian-studios/ignite-typescript-boilerplate/readme.md

 ### Components

-React components go here...pretty self-explanatory.
-We won't go through each in detail -- open each file to read the comments and view the code.
+React components go here.
+We generate these as stateless functional components by default, as recommended by the React team.

 ### Storybook